 - Work Experience 5N1356 – Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
 Practise employability skills with a view to future planning.

-- First Aid (online training): This course will introduce the learner to the principles of First Aid.
-On successful completion of this course you will be a vital link in the chain of survival.
-The course includes identifying the role and responsibilities of the first Aider, understanding the principles of infection control.
+- First Aid Workshop (online): This First Aid workshop will introduce the learner to the principles of First Aid.
+On successful completion of this workshop you will be a vital link in the chain of survival.
+The workshop includes identifying the role and responsibilities of the first aider, understanding the principles of infection control.
 In addition, learners will describe and demonstrate how to assess a casualty- by conducting an initial check, physical examination, by obtaining a SAMPLE history, assessing levels of Response (AVPU) and identifying problems that are an immediate threat to life.
 Finally, learners will describe the requirements for a handover to other health care practitioners.
 A record of achievement from Morrison’s Island Campus is issued on successful completion.

 Morrison’s Island Campus as part of the Cork ETB is an accredited training provider for the PSA under strict laws regarding the licensing process in the private security area.